emugel/gitlog_combine/README.md

 # gitlog_combine

-**Bash tool mixing (merging, combining, concatenating, ...) the git log of several repositories on the CLI.**
+**Bash tool mixing (SEO: merging, combining, concatenating+sorting, ...) the git log of several repositories on the CLI.**

 ## Why?